robm123/Checks-word-correctness/README.md

-# Checks-word-correctness
+# Spell Checker Generator

+####Introduction
-This program will be using racket to tell if The word given is spelt incorrect or correct based on the dictionary.
+This program uses scheme to determine whether a word given to it is spelt correcly based on the dictionary it has.

-If the word is found in the dictionary file then it is spelt correctly.
-It uses many functions to generate a proper key values in which it proves that the word is spelt correct or not. nneyssdsdsffd
+####How it works
+The words that are going to be checked for spelling is based on hash values.
+The strings get mapped to integers values respectively called the key.
+Then the key is hashed to its final hash value by using the multiplication method and the division method.
+The same procces occurs for the dictionary file.
+Two lists of hash values get created in which they word gets compared with the dicitonary to confirm if it is spelt correctly.